krish-bhatt/M.E.Martinez-RaceEthnicity/README.md

 This file contains a table that describes possible ICD-10 codes to use for filtering out underlying causes of death that may reflect a COVID-19 death or be related to a COVID-19 vulnerability.
 It does not not contain individual data.

 __________
-"raceethSES_NYC_neighborhood+borough_2018_1yr_KJB.xlsx"
+Race/Ethnicity and Socioeconomic Factors in NYC by Borough and Neighborhood (2018) "raceethSES_NYC_neighborhood+borough_2018_1yr_KJB.xlsx"

 This data was extracted from the 2018 NYC Open Data Community Health Profiles.
 This is assumed to be 1-year data.
 Note: Latino is included as a race in this dataset.